 - Use Wi-Fi whenever possible in hotels, cafes, and airports for heavy downloads.

-Alternative: travel eSIM versus Simyo roaming
+Alternative: Travel eSIM versus Simyo roaming

-| Option | Cost outside the EU | Cost control | Keep your number |
+| Option | Cost outside EU | Cost control | Keep your number |

 |---|---|---|---|